Angry Boss Fights Employees At Work Can Police Find Out

 Angry Boss Fights Employees at Work: Can Police Find Out?

 You’re in the break room, and you overhear your manager screaming at another employee.
-The door slams.
 Someone mentions calling the cops.
+In practice, the door slams.
+On top of that, is that even possible?
 Your stomach drops.
-In real terms, is that even possible?
 Can an angry boss actually get arrested for fighting with staff?

 Here’s the thing — most people think workplace conflicts stay in-house.
-Because of that, maybe a write-up.
+HR handles it.
+Maybe a write-up.
 But what happens when things escalate beyond a shouting match?
-Now, hR handles it.
 What if threats turn physical or explicit?

 The short answer is yes, police can get involved.
 But it’s not as simple as dialing 911 and watching handcuffs click.
 Let’s unpack what actually happens when workplace fights cross the line.